ikding/pycon_2017/README.md

 #### Serverless

 * Your app will be running only when someone use it.
-* Example: AWS lambda (but other cloud poviders has it)
+* Example: AWS lambda (but other cloud providers has it)
 * Pairs with Zappa (wrapper around aws lambda)

 Pros: